 - First, it can help you communicate to other people what you are feeling so they can give you appropriate support. - Second, it helps give you information on what you might need to do to control your emotion.
-For example, if you are at a low intensity in sadness (i.e. only slightly sad), you might use a different strategy than if you are at a high intensity (i.e. extremely sad). - Third, if you notice when your emotion is at a moderate intensity, you can try to take steps to prevent it from becoming too intense (e.g. making sure you get enough sleep).
+For example, if you are at a low intensity in sadness (i.e. only slightly sad), you might use a different strategy than if you are at a high intensity (i.e. extremely sad). - Third, if you notice when your emotion is at a low intensity, you can try to take steps to prevent it from becoming too intense.